 Keep it simple.
 You are measuring the share of answers and brand presence trends.

 Not all AI queries are equal in terms of business visibility.
-Some queries never require fresh retrieval, which means fewer citations.
+Some queries never require fresh retrieval, so there are fewer citations.

 Focus on prompts that force tools to compare options and recommend brands.